arkency/posts/posts/2018-12-13-our-slack-bot-now-on-lambda-with-ruby.md

 ---
-title: "Serverless Slack bot on Lambda with Ruby"
+title: "Serverless Slack bot on Lambda with Ruby (and what’s the less pleasant part about it)"
 created_at: 2018-12-13 14:00:00 +0100
 kind: article
-publish: false
+publish: true
 author: Paweł Pacana
 tags: [ 'aws', 'lambda', 'serverless', 'slack' ]
 newsletter: :arkency_form